2xs/pip-mmu-x86-launcher/README.md

 $ objdump -b binary -m i386 --adjust-vma=0x700000 -D binary.bin | less
 ```

-### GDB
+### Step into a flat binary file with GDB

-You can stepped into a flat binary file using the following command:
+You can step into a flat binary file using the following command:

 ```
 (gdb) stepi